zneix/haste-client/readme.md

 # Haste-Client

-This is a rewritten Haste-Client in Go which is meant to be a little utility that uploads code via command line from pipe.
+This is a rewritten Haste-Client in Go which is meant to be a little utility that uploads code via command line from pipe or by providing names of files to upload.
 Available for both Windows and Linux.